mozith/spotify-player/README.md

 4. Enter your **client id** and **client secret** on **LINE 11 AND 12** of the code

-if your not stupid or f up you should do this fine.
+if your not stupid or f up somehow, this should run fine...

 problems.
 - redirects you to localhost everytime you click the interface, theres a workaround but im too lazy